 Although Garvey had become the Dodgers full-time first baseman in the second half of the ’73 campaign his name was left off the ’74 All-Star ballot, which was handed out to fans at the ballparks in those days.
 Instead, Buckner was listed as the Dodgers’ first baseman.
 In reality, Buckner started at first on Opening Day and on only four other occasions during the entire season.

 Finally, with a full-time job, Garvey hit .313 in the first half of the campaign with 15 HR and 65 RBI, leading the Dodgers to a 5 1/2 game edge over the defending N.L.
 West Champion Cincinnati Reds at the All-Star break.
 Among Garvey’s 65 RBI were three of the walk-off variety, all within a five-week period.
-The last of the three was a walk-off home run off the Pirates’ Jim Rooker.

 Regarding the All-Star Game, as of June 18th, Garvey was in 5th place in the first base balloting, with 116,949 votes, which was over 45,000 shy of Tony Perez.
 Two weeks later, Garvey was in 2nd place but now over 100,000 votes shy of Perez’ total.
 When the tallies were finally revealed on July 15th, Garvey had edged Perez by just under 23,000 votes.
 All in all, the Dodgers first baseman got 1,082,489 votes, all as a write-in candidate.
 It was the first of what would be 10 All-Star appearances for Garvey, with 9 of them as the National League’s starter at the position.

-Capitalizing on the good story, Garvey went 2 for 4 with a run scored and game-tying RBI double in the 4th inning of the Mid-Summer Classic and was the MVP of the game.
+Capitalizing on the good story, Garvey went 2 for 4 with a run scored and a game-tying RBI double in the 4th inning of the Mid-Summer Classic and was the MVP of the game.

 October and Accolades